jhandl/FinSim/README.md

 ## Version 2
-- Show the name of the loaded / saved scenario
 - Add a step function to represent government's delayed updates
 - Review pension types and minimum retirement ages (ChatGPT “Pension Types in Ireland”)
 - Add a way to view and override config settings (like DD)